-The aim of this project – create algorithm (with one or many alternatives) which can detect the time moment of drone touch a surface during a landing and then immediately send command to turn-off motors.
-The final algorithm should use only actual/current data from sensors and motors and without using data from external sensors such as LIDAR, ultrasonic and vision sensor due to the previously mentioned problems with them.
-Also the final algorithm should be used in real time on ARM processor architecture with single core at 166Mhz and limited <1MB RAM.
+The aim of this project – to create an algorithm (with one or many alternatives) which can detect the time moment of a drone touching a surface during the landing and then send immediately a command to turn-off the motors.
+The final algorithm should use only actual/current data from sensors and motors without using data from the external sensors such as LIDAR, ultrasonic and vision sensor due to the previously mentioned problems with them.
+Also, the final algorithm should be used in real time on ARM processor architecture with single core at 166Mhz and limited <1MB RAM.

-The defined problem may be solved with supervised learning due to touch time moment is labeled and we only need to construct model that can predict touch moment with land or surface.
-First we need to explore dataset, then detect outliers and remove theirs if necessary, then try to construct model.
-For this reason, such methods as Support Vector Machine, Decision Trees, Linear Regression would be used, but we need also care about complexity of algorithm (how many support vectors to use or what depth of decision tree is adequate with respecting of memory usage and model implementation easiness in drone infrastructure).
+The defined problem may be solved with supervised learning due to the touch time moment which is labeled and we only need to construct a model that can predict the touch moment with the land or surface.
+First, we need to explore the dataset, detect outliers and remove theirs if necessary, then try to construct the model.
+For this reason, such methods as Support Vector Machine, Decision Trees, Linear Regression would be used, but we also need to take into account the complexity of the algorithm (how many support vectors to use or what depth of decision tree is adequate with respect to the memory usage and model implementation easiness in drone infrastructure).

 On the other hand, if we drop touch moment label feature, then it would be interesting to explore dataset and obtain clusters of data which can represent touch moment and other opposite events.
-For this case more appropriate approach is unsupervised learning because we need correctly distinct two things: drone touched a surface/land or not and we only approximately know about real touch time moment.
-In the unsupervised learning case more preferred is independent components analysis with K-means clustering.
-The first one is for differences founding in dataset with transformation and the second one for data clustering after transformation with aim to identify a cluster of data which belonging to the touch time moment.
-Then we can use it for prediction of touching.
+In this case unsupervised learning is more appropriate because we need to distinguish correctly two things: did or did not the drone touch the surface/land and we know about the real touch time moment only approximately.
+The Independent components analysis with K-means clustering is more preferred in the unsupervised learning case.
+The first one is for finding differences in the dataset with transformation and the second one is for data clustering after transformation with the aim to identify a cluster of data which belongs to the touch time moment.
+Then we can use it for predicting the touching.

 Metrics

-In the supervised learning case we need take into account FP (False Positive) and FN (False Negative), because FN will prematurely turn-off motors and drone may crash from high altitude, then again FP will delay motors turn-off and drone may drift and/or make injury for people or animals.
+In the supervised learning case we need to take into account FP (False Positive) and FN (False Negative), because FP will prematurely turn-off motors and the drone may crash from high altitude, then again FN will delay motors turn-off and drone may drift and/or cause injury to people or animals.
 Finally, more appropriate metric is F1-score due to it’s a weighted average of the precision and recall and take into account FN and FP.

-In the unsupervised learning case we only try to separate data on two or many clusters and then for prediction identify cluster which represents touch event.
-For this metric also F1-score used due problem is sensitive for FN and FP.
+In the unsupervised learning case we only try to separate data in two or many clusters and then for prediction identify cluster which represents the touch event.
+For this metric also F1-score is used due to the problem that it is sensitive for FN and FP.

 II.
 Analysis